Richmond, Virginia: American Civil War

 Richmond held local, state and national Confederate government offices, hospitals, a railroad hub, and one of the largest slave markets.
 It also had the largest Confederate arms factory, the Tredegar Iron Works.
 The factory produced artillery and other munitions, including heavy ordnance machinery and the 723 tons of armor plating that covered the CSS Virginia, the world's first ironclad ship used in war.
 The Confederate States Congress shared quarters in the Jefferson-designed Virginia State Capitol with the Virginia General Assembly.
 The Confederacy's executive mansion, known as the "White House of the Confederacy," was two blocks away on Clay Street.

-Located about 100 mi from the national capital in Washington, D.C., Richmond was at the end of a long supply line and difficult to defend.
+Located about 100 mi from the national capital, Washington, D.C., Richmond was at the end of a long supply line and difficult to defend.
 For four years, its defense required the bulk of the Army of Northern Virginia and the Confederacy's best troops and commanders.
 The Union army made Richmond a main target in the campaigns of 1862 and 1864–65.
 In late June and early July 1862, Union General-in-Chief George B. McClellan threatened but failed to take Richmond in the Seven Days Battles of the Peninsula campaign.
 Three years later, Richmond became indefensible in March 1865 after nearby Petersburg fell and several remaining rail supply lines to the south and southwest were broken.